 White Grub damage mimics water stress and water stress mimics grub damage – the two are hard to tell apart.
-The best test is to half kick, half scuff your shoe like you’re trying to move a throw rug - if it doesn’t move – fix the irrigation.
+The best test is to half kick, half scuff your shoe across the grass - like you’re trying to move a throw rug - if it doesn’t move – fix the irrigation.
 If it does move like a throw rug on a terrazzo floor – you have grubs.
-If you look under the sod, you may find the white "C" shaped fat little grubs laying around on the soil surface.
+If you look under the sod, you may find the white "C" shaped fat little grubs laying on the soil surface.

 Post Damage Recovery

 If you have grub damage apply a good insecticide and turn on the water.
 The grub damaged turf is like fresh sod and needs to be watered daily to recover.